 The IDVS pipeline splits the vertex shader into two halves; one processing the position, and one processing the remaining varyings.

 This flow provides two significant optimizations:

 To get the most benefit from the Bifrost geometry flow is it useful to deinterleave packed vertex buffers partially; place attributes contributing to position in one packed buffer, and attributes contributing to non-position varyings in a second packed buffer.
 This means that the non-position varyings are not pulled into the cache for vertices which are culled and never contribute to an on-screen primitive.
-My colleague stacysmith has written a good blog on optimizing buffer packing to exploit this type geometry processing pipeline here: Eats, Shoots and Interleaves.
+My colleague stacysmith has written a good blog on optimizing buffer packing to exploit this type geometry processing pipeline.

 Like the earlier Midgard GPUs, Bifrost hardware supports a large number of performance counters to enable application developers to profile and optimize their applications.
-More detail on the performance counters available to application developers for the Bifrost architecture can be found here:
+See more detail on the performance counters available to application developers for the Bifrost architecture.

 Comments and questions welcomed as always,

 Thanks for your helpful articles!